team-diana/CS-Recruitment-2024-WEB/README.md

 One essential feature of every rover, is the ability to traverse terrain.
 Sometimes is useful for the Astronaut to be able to move it.

-Francesco, the beutiful designer decided that the control module needs to look like this:
+Francesco, our beutiful designer decided that the control module needs to look like this:

 ![](./assets/module.jpg)